|

 Eastbound these routes end either underground at Government Center or North

-Station, or at the venerable outdoor terminal at Lechmere.
+Station, or at the venerable outdoor terminal at Lechmere, across the

 West of center city, the subway continues under Boylston Street before